Comparing Credit Card Offers for Excellent Credit

 Criteria used: Credit needed, rewards rates, rewards categories, sign-up bonus, point values (if any), redemption options and flexibility, annual fee, other rates and fees, customer service, application process, miscellaneous benefits

-Details on our top picks: the best credit cards for excellent credit
+Editor's best credit cards for excellent credit

 Chase Freedom Unlimited®